tenSVD algorithm for compression: ten SVD for compression

 $=\left \| \mathcal{Z} \right \|^2-\left \| \mathcal{G} \right \|^2.$\\

-It is also demonstrated that the sum of the squares of the core tensor is concentrated in a relatively small number of elements.
-Based on these two considerations, it may be reasonable to consider and save only the elements of the core that have the highest squared values.
-Moreover, instead of saving a fixed number of columns for each component matrix, i.e., $\mathbf{U} (J_m \times r_m)$ for $m=1, \dots, M$, and a core tensor with corresponding dimensions, it is possible to save the full component matrices, i.e., $\mathbf{U} (J_m \times J_m)$ for $m=1, \dots, M$, and only the elements of the core tensor with the highest magnitudes, ensuring that the ratio of the collected sum of squares to the total sum of squares is as high as desired.
+In Appendix A, it is shown too that core tensor energy is concentrated in a relatively small number of elements.
+Based on these two considerations, it could be reasonable consider and save only the elements of core that have the highest square values.
+Moreover, instead to save a fixed number of columns for each component matrices, i.e. $\mathbf{U}$ $(J_m \times r_m)$ for $m=1, \dots, M$, and a core tensor with correspondent dimension, it is possible to save the full component matrices, i.e. $\mathbf{U}$ $(J_m \times J_m)$ for $m=1, \dots, M$, and only the elements of core tensor with the highest magnitude, so that the ratio of energy collected is as high as researched.\\

-\subsection{\textit{ten}SVD Algorithm}
+\subsection{\textit{ten}SVD algorithm}